Blog

 dashboard created by FineBI (Click to Engage)

-saas dashboard: Customer Lifetime Value (CLV)
+SaaS dashboard: Customer Lifetime Value (CLV)

-CLV definition for saas
+CLV definition for SaaS

 Customer Lifetime Value (CLV) measures the total revenue you can expect from a customer throughout their relationship with your business.
 This metric helps you understand how much value each customer brings over time.
 In the SaaS industry, CLV guides your decisions on marketing, retention, and product development.
 You use CLV to justify your marketing spend and to assess the profitability of your customer base.
 For example, a B2B SaaS company with a monthly recurring revenue of $299, a gross margin of 75%, and a monthly churn rate of 5% will have a CLV of $4,485 per customer.
 Enterprise customers often have much higher CLV, sometimes reaching $46,000 or more, especially when you factor in expansion revenue.

-CLV calculation in saas kpi dashboards
+CLV calculation in SaaS KPI dashboards

 You can calculate CLV using several approaches.
 The most common method multiplies the average customer value by the average customer lifespan.
 This gives you a clear estimate of the total revenue from each customer.
 The table below summarizes the main methods: